 We’ve taken the guesswork out of the daunting process of selecting an air compressor by spending more than 40 hours hunting down some of the best compressors in the field.
-We then, we subjected them to comparison tests to find the top performer.
+Then, we subjected them to comparison tests to find the top performer.
 So what did all of this testing conclude?
 The California Air Tools – 5510SE is the product we recommend for anyone looking to purchase an air compressor in a six-gallon size.

 It provides consistent, convenient performance with an added bonus—much less noise than the competition.
 Finally, it does all of this while still staying within the same price range as a majority of the other compressors.
 The Dewalt also impressed our testers with a higher PSI capability than any others in the same class, a rugged design and quality components throughout.
 If you’re looking for a compressor with a conventional design that puts out more PSI than all the others, the Dewalt is an excellent choice.